aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### SubjectNameMappingConfiguration
-Mapping from subject names to alternative names.
-As a channel can have multiple subjects, that also can include wildcards, this mapping can be used to build consistent and expected value names.
+Optional configuration that maps received subject names to alternative value names, providing consistent naming when receiving data from multiple or wildcard subjects

 **Type**: [SubjectNameMappingConfiguration](#subjectnamemappingconfiguration-type)

 ---
 ### Subjects
-A string array containing the subjects for this channel to subscribe to.
-The subjects names may contain single-level (*) and multi-level (>) wildcards
+List of NATS subjects to subscribe to.
+Subject names support wildcards: * for matching any string within a single level, and > for matching all remaining levels when used at the end of a pattern.

 **Type**: String[]